Proven-Paradox/shaper-system/Handbook.md

 > Player, ask the Arbiter before taking this Utility; this puts a lot more pressure on the Arbiter to remember everything.
 Both the Arbiter and the player should be open to improvising and hand-waving if the Arbiter misremembers, and the player should do their best to help this Utility along by taking notes of things they may remember.

 #### Enhanced Sight
 Increase your Awareness modifier by 1.
 In addition, you are unaffected by low or no light conditions.
 This could represent extremely acute hearing, access to infrared goggles, being able to cast a spell that lets one see in darkness, or other means of bypassing darkness.
 This does not significantly impact your ability to be seen in darkness like carrying a flashlight would.
 You are also able to see clearly up to a distance of 6 miles.

 > Note: The average human can see up to 3 miles according to Wikipedia.
-For metric system, that's about 4.8 to 9.6 KM.
+For metric system, the average human sees up to 4.8 KM, and this Utility increases it to about 9.6 KM.

 #### Extraordinary Saboteur
 Increase your [Sabotage](#sabotage) modifier by 1.